runxel/yamb-css/README.md

 ## Stuck?
 Need some helpful links?
 Worry not, I got you buddy!
-A [big list full of stuff](https://github.com/runxel/web-resources) which might be
+A [big list full of stuff](https://github.com/runxel/web-resources) which might be helpful.